Choosing the Right Respirator: A Comprehensive Selection Guide

 Understanding Respirators: Your First Step to Safety

-The foundational steps for any respirator user, as mandated by OSHA, always include:
+The foundational OSHA steps for any respirator user always include:

-1. Medical Evaluation: To ensure you can safely wear a respirator.
+1. Medical Evaluation: A physician or licensed healthcare professional reviews your answers to the mandatory OSHA questionnaire to make sure you can safely wear a respirator.
 Learn about QuickCare ProTrain's online medical clearance here.

 Collection of N95 and P100 filtering facepiece respirators (FFRs)